 It should also be noted that while Antifa attacks have recently become, as The Washington Times puts it, a “mainstream” feature of America’s political climate, they have not been confined solely to the United States.
 Indeed, Antifa today has active cells in a number of nations across the globe, most notably the U.S., Canada, Germany, the Netherlands, Norway, Sweden, France, and the Czech Republic.

 Mainstream media outlets have typically refrained from acknowledging just how radical and revolutionary Antifa’s objectives and practices are, portraying the movement instead as a well-meaning alliance of idealists who seek nothing more than to thwart the evils of right-wing “fascism.”
 The Washington Post, for instance, has benignly referred to Antifa and its allies as “antifascist groups.”
 A Los Angeles Times piece calls it an “anti-fascist movement.”
-And the New York _Daily News_ has described Antifa as an “anti-fascist collective.”
-According to CNN, “Since Trump entered the world stage, [Antifa has] condemned his push to tighten immigration rules and what some view as his tendency toward racism.
+The New York Daily News has described Antifa as an “anti-fascist collective.”

 Also on August 15, 2017, CNN anchor Don Lemon condemned President Trump for having blamed violent actors on “both sides” for the recent violence at the aforementioned Charlottesville event where self-described white supremacists clashed violently with Antifa activists.
 Characterizing Trump as a racist whose “true colors” were “coming out,” Lemon said: “[Antifa] were there protesting fascism.
 Maybe their tactics weren’t exactly right.
 It is messy.
 There is a difference between the two groups.
 One is a Nazi, white supremacist group.
 What they want to do is extinguish … Jewish people, black people, even women.
 They don’t think we are equal.
 The other is a protest group, protesting a political and racism movement.
 I am not saying that that group, all of their tactics are right.
 They were there protesting hate in America.”